PFWR 4650: Advanced Editing and Style

 Paragraph assignments: composing and editing of paragraphs demonstrating nuanced appreciation of a variety of audiencesEditing projects: large-scale editing assignments with documents composed by the students and by other authors.

-Attendance: This course is an independent study, but we will still meet in person most weeks of the term.
+Participation: This course operates much as an independent study, though we will have brief online video meetings most weeks, either as a class or in one-on-one sessions with the instructor.
 It is the student's responsibility to notify the professor missing any scheduled meetings.
-A pattern of attendance problems may result in letter-grade penalties applied to the overall grade.
+A pattern of participation or attendance problems may result in letter-grade penalties applied to the overall semester grade.

 Late work: Late work is penalized one letter grade for each calendar day an assignment is late.
 Work turned in more than three days late will receive no higher grade than F, and I accept no work more than two weeks late.

 Plagiarism: Except for assignments expressly calling for collaborative effort, all written work must be your own.
 Any unacknowledged borrowing from the writings of others will be considered plagiarism, a serious breach of academic integrity.
 I will submit cases of plagiarism or other academic dishonesty for review by the Student Conduct Officer.
 The penalty for plagiarism in this class is an "F" for the entire course, not just the assignment in question.

 Note that the Department of English's more specific definition of plagiarism is operative in this class: